General Electric YF120: Development

 General Electric (GE) began developing the GE37, which would become basis of the XF120 and YF120, for the Joint Advanced Fighter Engine (JAFE) program in the early 1980s aimed at supplying the powerplant for the Air Force's Advanced Tactical Fighter (ATF) and the Navy's Advanced Carrier-Based Multirole Fighter (VFMX); JAFE was later renamed the ATF Engine (ATFE) following VFMX's cancellation.
 The core technology used in the F120 design was developed during two industry-government programs, the Advanced Technology Engine Gas Generator (ATEGG) and Joint Technology Demonstration Engine (JTDE) programs.
 The design was meant to address the challenging supercruise requirement of the ATF.
 This meant the engine had to produce a large amount of dry thrust (without afterburner) and therefore have high off-design efficiency ("design" being standard cruise conditions).
-Unlike competitor Pratt & Whitney, GE elected against developing a conventional fixed bypass turbofan and instead chose to design a variable cycle engine.
+Unlike competitor Pratt & Whitney, GE elected against developing a conventional fixed-bypass turbofan and instead chose to design a variable cycle engine.
 Additional innovations include the use of one-piece disk and rotor blade assemblies, or "blisks", in the fan and compressor stages to increase performance and durability as well as reduce weight and parts count.
 The original RFP called for maximum thrust in the 30000 lbf class.

 The second YF-23 (left), nicknamed “Spider”, was powered by two YF120 engines.

+The ATF Demonstration and Validation (Dem/Val) phase would require flying technology demonstrator prototypes with prototype engines installed for demonstrating concept viability and risk reduction.
 Due to the ATF's increasing weight during development from 50000 lb to 60000 lb, thrust requirement was increased by 20% to over 23500 lbf in military/intermediate power and 35000 lbf class in full afterburner in order to meet performance requirements.
 GE's design changed to incorporate a 12% larger fan to increase airflow as well as cooling air, particularly for the nozzles.
 For flight demonstration, YF120s were fitted with the larger fan, unlike the YF119 which used its original small fan.
 As a result, both demonstrator aircraft had higher performance with the YF120s than with the YF119s.
-The YF120-powered the YF-22 and YF-23 to supercruise speeds of Mach 1.58 and Mach 1.72 respectively.
+The YF120 powered the YF-22 and YF-23 to supercruise speeds of Mach 1.58 and Mach 1.72, respectively.
 (Note: The YF-23 with the General Electric engines was officially stated to have been able to supercruise at over Mach 1.6, and estimates from General Electric engineers suggest that the top supercruise speed was as high as Mach 1.8.)

 The first YF-22 (right), registration number N22YF, was powered by two YF120 engines.

 The Engineering & Manufacturing Development (EMD) configuration of the F120 was tested in December 1990.
 Component improvements enabled it to achieve YF120 thrust levels at lower temperatures.
 The USAF ultimately chose the Pratt & Whitney's F119 proposal for full-scale development and production.
 The more ambitious F120 design was judged to be riskier, and General Electric also accrued fewer testing hours than Pratt & Whitney.